broadinstitute/terra-helm/README.md

 ## How are new chart versions released?

-This repo is configured to use the [chart-releaser GitHub Action](https://github.com/helm/chart-releaser-action).
+This repo is configured to use the [chart-releaser GitHub Action](https://github.com/DataBiosphere/github-actions/tree/master/actions/chart-releaser).
 On every commit to master, it checks if there are version updates to any charts.
-If there are, it automatically creates new releases for them and publishes them to the Helm repo hosted on this repo's GitHub pages.
+If there are, it automatically bumps those charts' versions, creates new releases for them and publishes them to the Helm repo hosted on this repo's GitHub pages.

+Additionally, this action also runs on every commit in PRs, so that it's possible to deploy and test charts from those commits.

+When a new version of a chart becomes available on the master branch, the [`dispatch-on-release` workflow](https://github.com/broadinstitute/terra-helm/blob/master/.github/workflows/dispatch-on-release.yaml) is triggered, which does one of 3 things, depending on the chart's entry in the [`release-strategy.json` file](https://github.com/broadinstitute/terra-helm/blob/master/release-strategy.json):
+- Nothing if there is no release strategy
+- If the strategy is `{"dev_only": false}`, sends a dispatch to [`terra-helmfile`](https://github.com/broadinstitute/terra-helmfile) to update the [default version file](https://github.com/broadinstitute/terra-helmfile/blob/master/versions.yaml), adding it to the next release train.
+- If the strategy is `{"dev_only": true}`, sends a dispatch to `terra-helmfile` to update the [dev version override](https://github.com/broadinstitute/terra-helmfile/blob/master/environments/live/dev.yaml) of the chart.
+The team responsible for the chart can then later choose to update the default version file when the chart is ready to go on the release train.

 ## Documentation